robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 > Don’t subclass.
 — me, here, now

-^ In the abstract, subclassing is _unnecessary_.
+^ Subclassing is _unnecessary_.
 Composition lets us have our cake and eat it too: we can reuse interfaces and implementations at our discretion without automatically coupling tightly.

-^ It’s still possible for us to write tightly coupled code _without_ subclassing, of course, but decoupling is more difficult when subclasses are involved.
+^ It’s still possible for us to write tightly coupled code _without_ subclassing, of course, but it’s less automatic, and decoupling is easier.

-^ Of course, easier said than done.
-We’ve been trained to subclass by our peers, mentors, books, blog posts, code bases, and by the frameworks and languages themselves.
+^ We’ve been trained to subclass by our peers, mentors, books, blog posts, code bases, and by the frameworks and languages themselves.
 But it doesn’t have to be that way, and Swift makes _not_ subclassing easier than ever.

 ^ To that end, we’re going to look at some approaches to writing  more flexible, reliable, & maintainable code by not subclassing.
 While these are presented separately, they aren’t mutually exclusive; you can mix and match to fit the task at hand.